BC-Brands/BC-Podcasts-v2/README.md

 BC Podcasts allows podcast makers to host their files on their own servers.
 They can then distribute these to popular podcast platforms, including our BC Podcasts directory.

 ## Setup
+### Requirements
+We suggest the following requirements are met, altough it may be possible for BC Podcasts to run on older versions than listed below.
+- Linux (with bash)
+- A Web Server, such as Apache or Nginx.
+- PHP (version 7.0 or greater)
+- PHP Data Objects (PDO) enabled.
+- MySQL 8.0

 *The following setup has been tested for Ubuntu Server 18.04.5 LTS running Nginx on Microsoft Azure.*

+### Instructions
 1. Setup your server.
 2. Clone a copy of this repository into the /var/www/html/ (or equivalent) directory.
 3. Run `./setup.sh` to setup the software.